aspiringfranklin/aspiringfranklin.github.io/_posts/2015-8-14-The-cost-of-shaving.md

 The actual experience of shaving with it is fine.
 After a cautious first week worrying about slicing my face in two, I discovered that it is neither better or worse than any cartridge style razors I have used before.

 No, the real joy in this experience was the cost of the blades.
 After a bit of digging, I discovered the [Astra safety razor blades](http://www.ebay.co.uk/itm/100-ASTRA-SUPERIOR-PLATINUM-DOUBLE-EDGE-SAFETY-RAZOR-BLADES-/321839721177).
 These can be bought in boxes of 100 at a cost of just £8.
-With one purchase I have acquired nearly two years of blades and demolished my annual spend on shaving by some 90%.
+Even treating myself to a new blade every week, with one purchase I have acquired nearly two years of blades and demolished my annual spend on shaving by some 90%.

 ![Astra blades](/images/astra.png)